SCIInstitute/ShapeWorks/README.md

 run the groom step for this to be available.
 Reconstructed is for the calculated shape based on the set of coorespondance points.
 You must run the optimize step for this to be available.
 <br/><br/>
 *Center* Center the samples automatically to align.
-This is useful if original samples aren't the same in size.
+This is useful if original samples aren't the same size.
 <br/><br/>
 *Zoom* This slider allows the user to zoom in or out to view more/less samples.
 This is mainly useful in the "All Samples" mode of the analysis tool.
 Zoom is automatically selected as a user switches between analysis modes.